Jon Weber (baseball): Professional career

-2010–present

 After the 2009 season, Weber signed with the New York Yankees organization and was invited to spring training for the 2010 season.
 Weber signed with the Yankees because they gave him an opportunity to compete for a job in the major leagues, while other teams told him they viewed him exclusively as a minor leaguer.
 In spring training, Weber led the Yankees with a .483 batting average and was presented with the James P. Dawson Award, given annually to the best rookie in the Yankees' camp.
 Manager Joe Girardi indicated that Weber could beat out Marcus Thames and Rule 5 draft pick Jamie Hoffmann for the fifth outfielder position on the Yankees 25 man roster, but ultimately the Yankees chose Thames, as the Yankees preferred a right-handed batter to complement their left-handed hitting outfielders, and assigned Weber to the Triple-A Scranton Wilkes-Barre Yankees.
 He hit .258 with no home runs in 47 games with Scranton/Wilkes-Barre before being released by the Yankees on June 3.
 He signed with the Detroit Tigers, reporting to the Triple-A Toledo Mud Hens of the International League.
 He hit .256 with a .310 OBP and .372 SLG in 21 games for Toledo.
 He announced his retirement on July 15, 2010.

 On July 19, 2010, Major League Baseball announced Weber's 100-game suspension for having failed a drug test for the third time.
 The drug was identified as a "drug of abuse" rather than a performance-enhancing drug.

 Despite announcing his retirement earlier in the year, Weber continued his career in leagues unaffiliated with MLB.
 He played winter league baseball in the winter of 2010–11 in the Dominican Republic, then signed with the Winnipeg Goldeyes of the American Association of Independent Professional Baseball in June when they had an injury to outfielder Jonathan Wyatt.
 Weber was named the team's most valuable player.
 Weber returned to Winnipeg for the 2012 season.
 After batting .281 in 78 games, the Goldeyes waived Weber, giving him his unconditional release.